 Which DSLR or mirrorless camera brand is best?

 Because lenses are usually only compatible with cameras made from certain brands, you can easily become a captive consumer who needs to stick with the same brand, or small range of brands, to get value from your lens library.
 This makes it important to get it right the first time.

 Some experienced users will swear by a particular brand, but we test every product on its own merits.
 Read our digital camera reviews to find out which models are the best.

 Which brands release mirrorless cameras?

 - Nikon's mirrorless line-up is represented by its premium Z series of full-frame cameras.
-You might also come across the 1 series, which is a discontinued line but cameras may still be available second-hand.
+You might also come across the 1 series - this is a discontinued line, but cameras may still be available second-hand.

-- Canon has released the EOS M series of budget and mid-range mirrorless cameras, which have APS-C sensors, as well as the premium EOS R series of full-frame cameras.
+- Canon has released the EOS M series of budget and mid-range mirrorless cameras.
+These have APS-C sensors, as well as the premium EOS R series of full-frame cameras.